AUTISM81/Snake/readme.md

 This will be a very snake inspired game.
 It will work the same a lot but I will be writing the vode from scratch.

 TODO
 1. I will start of by making the controles for the snake.
-1.5 I will be doing the basics for the sanke movement
+Done 1.5 I will be doing the basics for the snake movement. in progress
 2. I will make the fruits the snake will eat to become longer.
 3. I will make the snake lose if it hits itself.
 4. I will create a point system.